Steem-FOSSbot/steem-fossbot-voter/README.md

 The task has now been created.

 If you set an email address, when the bot runs for the first time after server restart, it you will get a notification.
+Otherwise, you can visit this settings page again after 10 minutes to confirm the script was run, as it shows the last time the scheduler was activated here.

 #### (Optional) Set up email notifications